 Best Netflix original series — honorable mentions

 There are so many great original Netflix series, many of which have recently been canceled, that we couldn’t leave out some shows that also might deserve your attention.

-- Orange is the New Black — This funny dramedy set in a woman’s prison is set to end later this year, so catch up on all of the previous six seasons before the final seventh season premieres.
+- Orange is the New Black — This funny dramedy is set in a woman’s prison and has recently ended with the release of the seventh season.

-- The Crown – Two seasons of this show, depicting the history of Great Britain’s Queen Elizabeth II, are available now, with the third season (and an all-new cast) coming in 2019.
+- The Crown — Three seasons of this show, depicting the history of Great Britain’s Queen Elizabeth II, are available now.

-- The OA — If you really, really want to watch a weird, but still entertaining, series with some sci-fi elements, watch this first season of episodes and get ready for the second season in 2019.
+- The OA — If you really, really want to watch a weird, but still entertaining series with some sci-fi elements, this is the show for you.
+There are two seasons available.

 - Bodyguard — The UK show about a man who has to foil terrorist attacks in his country is a fast-paced thriller for those of you who miss 24.

-- Mindhunter — Check out this crime drama about the FBI’s Behavioral Science Unit as agents interview incarcerated serial killers to help prevent murders by others.
-There’s one season available now, with a second season set for later in 2019.
+- Mindhunter — Check out this crime drama about the FBI’s Behavioral Science Unit, as agents interview incarcerated serial killers to help prevent murders by others.
+There are two seasons available.

 - Tidying Up — The latest hit series from Netflix is a reality show that features Japanese organizational expert Marie Kondo helping people organize their homes, and also their lives.

 - Narcos/Narcos: Mexico — The first three seasons of this crime series centered on the real-life Columbia drug kingpin Pablo Escobar.
 The current fourth season, Narcos: Mexico, switches the setting to Mexico, and it’s already been renewed for another season.